 6.5B.3.3.2.3 Minimum conformance requirements

 This clause specifies the requirements for the specified EN-DC, for coexistence with protected bands.
-The requirements in Table 6.5B.3.3.2.3-1 and Table 6.5B.3.3.2.3-2 apply on each component carrier with all component carriers are active.
+The requirements in Table 6.5B.3.3.2.3-3 apply on each component carrier with all component carriers are active.

-NOTE: For inter-band EN_DC with the uplink assigned to one LTE band and one NR band, the requirements in Table 6.5B.3.3.2.3-1 and Table 6.5B.3.3.2.3-2 could be verified by measuring spurious emissions at the specific frequencies where second and third order intermodulation products generated by the two transmitted carriers can occur.
+NOTE: For inter-band EN_DC with the uplink assigned to one LTE band and one NR band, the requirements in Table 6.5B.3.3.2.3-3 could be verified by measuring spurious emissions at the specific frequencies where second and third order intermodulation products generated by the two transmitted carriers can occur.